mendhak/Airflow-MS-Teams-Operator/README.md

 ## Testing this plugin locally for development

-I've taken the docker compose yml from [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html), with a few changes.
+I'm using the [Airflow Docker Compose](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html), with a few changes.
 Load examples is false and added an extra_hosts.

 Run this to prepare the environment: